 Though our practice bears the name of another city, the dentists at Smile Columbia Dentistry have great affection for Augusta, Georgia.
-In fact, many of our patients are Augusta residents seeking the best regional cosmetic dentistry
+In fact, many of our patients are Augusta residents seeking the best regional cosmetic dentistry care available.

 Accomplished cosmetic dentists Dr. Paul Hahn and Dr. Adam Hahn understand the value of a beautiful, healthy smile to both your overall well-being and your sense of self.
 They also understand the benefits inherent in the act of smiling itself.